 Most firms report their own complaints data to us but some firms in the same group report their complaints data jointly.
 Column 3 shows whether a firm has included any other firms in its complaints figures.
 Where a firm has included other firms in its figures, these are listed in tab 2 in the spreadsheet.
 More information about what products fit into each product group is available in tab 5 in the downloadable spreadsheet.

 We publish complaints data every six months and this publication includes data for the second half (H2) of 2015 (1 July and 31 December 2015).
 We collect and publish data at both an aggregate (market level) and firm level, although we only publish firm specific data for firms reporting 500 or more complaints.
 Firms with 500 or more complaints in a half-year period are also required to publish complaints data on their website.
 This accounts for around 97% of complaints that firms report to us.
 Column 4 of the sortable table shows the reporting period that each firm is using.
-You can find previous half-yearly data on the Future publication dates and archive page.
+You can find previous half-yearly data on the previous complaints data page.

 Firms that reported fewer than 500 complaints in the period are not included.
 Their data is included in the aggregate statistics but it is not broken down by firm.